mutl3y/prtg_client_uitil/README.md

 There are likely to be other small steps here as things may vary on your systems, If you need a OS binary and not in a rush drop me a request

+Add this to PRTG as an advanced custom exe / ssh script

 ```
 prtg_dns -h